Acid-Base Balance: Respiratory Acidosis Case Study 3.0 Test

 Understanding Respiratory Acidosis

 Respiratory acidosis occurs when the respiratory system cannot adequately remove CO₂ from the body.
-This leads to an accumulation of carbonic acid in the blood, lowering the pH below 7.35.
-The condition is classified into acute and chronic forms, each with distinct causes and clinical presentations.
+Because of that, this leads to an accumulation of carbonic acid in the blood, lowering the pH below 7.
+35. The condition is classified into acute and chronic forms, each with distinct causes and clinical presentations.

 Common causes include chronic obstructive pulmonary disease (COPD), asthma, drug overdose (especially sedatives), chest wall deformities, and neuromuscular disorders affecting breathing.
 Understanding these mechanisms is essential for accurate diagnosis and effective treatment.